bsmg/beat-saber-community-wiki/support.md

 This should fix the problem.

-## 2.2 The desktop window and headset view are completely black upon running the game, or a Unity crash window pops up on screen.
+## 2.2 Black screen/Evironment, Unity Crash Window
 This one is simple: verify files if you have the game on Steam, or reinstall the game on Oculus Home, if you're reinstalling refer to [Backing Up Custom Content](#4-1-backing-up-custom-content)
 This seems to happen when upgrading Beat Saber to 0.13 from 0.12 and having mods installed previously, but not to users with clean installs of the game.
 > We're trying to get to the bottom of this problem but we have insufficient data.
 If you got the Unity crash window and you'd like to help us, please navigate to `%AppData%\..\LocalLow\Hyperbolic Magnetism\` (copy-paste it into your address bar) and see if there's anything in the `Crashes` folder.
 If there is, zip it up and ping `@williums#0001` in the BSMG #support channel.
 Thank you!